Love and Sex Coaching start with the body. Joyful woman in water

 • sex is purely physical; it’s just learning to do it at the right speed so there’s enough arousal and little anxiety

-When I started working with [heterosexual] Couples, one of the things which struck me was that one partner, usually [but not always] the woman, would complain that it was impossible, or at least very difficult, for there to be any physical intimacy which didn’t have the expectation of ending in intercourse.
+When I started working with [ largely heterosexual] Couples, one of the things which struck me was that one partner, usually [but not always] the woman, would complain that it was impossible, or at least very difficult, for there to be any physical intimacy which didn’t have the expectation of ending in intercourse.
 If it didn’t, their partner would be annoyed or disappointed.
 In consequence of that, intimacy would often be avoided altogether.
 And often, when intercourse happened, it was more to keep the peace than because of genuine desire.
 The partner would still be annoyed or disappointed -just not quite so much – because they expected their partner to enjoy intercourse as much as they did.

 And a very common complaint was boredom and repetition.